Political structures and the topology of simplicial complexes: Simplicial complexes

-We give a brief overview of homology, a central concept in algebraic topology and one of the most topological invariants of spaces.
-For more details about homology of spaces, see \cite{Hatcher}.
-For homology of simplicial complexes, see \cite{FP:SimpTop, K:CombAlgTop}.
+Contiguity leads to the notion of \emph{strong equivalence}, which is in turn related to the notion of a \emph{strong collapse} -- a sequence of removals of dominated vertices.
+All of these definitions and contructions are reviewed in Appendix \ref{S:Collapse} and will be relevant in \refS{Delegations}.

-Given an $n$-simplex $\sigma$, there are $(n+1)!$ ways to order its vertices.
-We say that the orientations are \emph{equivalent} if they differ by an even permutation.
-For $n>0$, there are thus two equivalences classes of orientations.
-A choice of one of the classes will be called an \emph{orientation} of $\sigma$.
-If $\sigma=\{v_0, ..., v_{n}\}$, then $\sigma$ with a choice of an orientation will be denoted by $ \sigma=[v_0, ..., v_{n}]. $
+One of the most central concepts in algebraic topology and one of the most important topological invariants of spaces is that of homology.
+Intuitively, $n$th homology group keeps track of $n$-dimensional holes in a space.
+As we will see, homology can detect various features in a political structure.
+A review of homology is supplied in Appendix \ref{S:Homology}.